 Accounting for a one-person company (ENKELTMANDSVIRKSOMHED)

-The accounting of Danish sole proprietorships is not complicated, and these companies have been assigned to Class A according to the Danish Financial Reporting Act.
+The bookkeeping of Danish sole proprietorships is not complicated, and these companies have been assigned to Class A according to the Danish Financial Reporting Act.

 A sole proprietorship must be registered with the Danish Erhvervsstyrelsen (via the Danish website www.virk.dk) and entrepreneurs who choose to operate such a legal form should use a personal registration number CPR.
-Accounting for a sole proprietorship is fairly straightforward to manage; the company does not require share capital to be raised, the minimum start-up costs are estimated at DKK 10,000 (PLN 5,000), tax on this type of business is declared only on one tax return (income is taxed only once), the business owner has the right to grant a power of attorney to other persons to act on behalf of the business, which does not need to be registered for VAT if its annual income does not exceed DKK 50,000.
+Bookkeeping for a sole proprietorship is fairly straightforward to manage; the company does not require share capital to be raised, the minimum start-up costs are estimated at DKK 10,000 (PLN 5,000), tax on this type of business is declared only on one tax return (income is taxed only once), the business owner has the right to grant a power of attorney to other persons to act on behalf of the business, which does not need to be registered for VAT if its annual income does not exceed DKK 50,000.
+If a company needs to register for VAT, a very helpful solution is the services of a fiscal VAT representation in Denmark, which greatly relieves entrepreneurs from performing most of the VAT-related duties.

 Owners of a sole proprietorship who pay taxes and contributions are entitled to pension and health benefits the same as those who are employed in Denmark.
 Once a quarter or once every six months, you have to submit a tax return (income tax and VAT) via the Danish tax authority’s website (SKAT, via the LetLøn system).
 Advance income tax payments are due on 20 March and 20 November.